 Behold!
 New Lebanon set out to serve as an economic engine for the entire town.
-Every ticket buyer receives coupons to area shops, and shopkeepers have been asked to save the coupons so we can judge the impact of this program on their businesses.
-Many proprietors are themselves serving as docents.
-Townspeople have also been invited to submit their handmade products to showcase at Behold!’s Welcome Center and General Store.
+For example, we’ve provided ticket buyers with coupons to area shops to judge the impact of this program on local businesses.
+Many proprietors have themselves served as docents.
+Townspeople have also been invited to submit handmade products to showcase at Behold!’s Welcome Center and General Store.

 Our biggest challenge is to make Behold! work quickly enough—attracting visitors who, in turn, frequent local shops and restaurants—so that the entire community sees its worth.
 After all, its success depends on the continued participation of a great swath of residents, businesses, and non-profit organizations.

 I took my cue from the nineteenth-century residents who had once made New Lebanon a thriving and innovative town.
 Each of them made use of resources at hand, whether it was the water, the herbs, the dramatic scenery, the railroad connections, or the evangelical spirit sweeping the town.
 My contemporary inspiration was Gerda Lerner, founder of the modern American Women’s History Movement.
 From her I learned the importance of turning to history to create effective strategies to deal with today’s problems.

 Uli Rose, who has served as Behold!’s official photographer, said to me: “I’ve been photographing this town and its people for years, but before Behold! was founded, I had no idea how many interesting and committed people were here.”
 Behold! opens eyes to the reality and opportunity of rural living.

 To break the cycle of intergenerational incarceration, ScholarCHIPS supports college students in the Washington, D.C. area who are among the millions of children in America with incarcerated parents.